neroreza/woodrox-theme/README.md

 With attractive animations.

-you can see the screnshots below:
+You can see the screnshots below:
 <img src="screen.jpg" />